iampueroo/github-autosuggest/README.md

 # github-autosuggest
+<p align="center"><strong>Now with ✨Gitlab✨ support!</strong></p>
+<p align="center">Quick install?
+Get it 👉 <a href="https://chrome.google.com/webstore/detail/github-code-review-autoco/cckhnpaedijpapngkpjodffjfiemhlnf">Chrome</a>.
+Firefox support coming soon (see <a href="https://github.com/iampueroo/github-autosuggest/issues/15">issue</a>).</p>

-A dynamic autosuggest/autocomplete browser extension for Github comments, built on-the-fly from the diff.
+A dynamic autosuggest/autocomplete browser extension for Github and Gitlab comments, built on-the-fly from the diff.
 Use it for speedier commit comments and pull request reviews.

 ![](https://i.imgur.com/9RmUiL2.gif)